 Based on my experience, you should never miss that chance to impress your future employer.
 It may make a difference if your CV is similar to others or might not fit 100% to the job offered.

-Definition of the German Cover letter
+Definition of the cover letter in Germany

 - who you are